Photo by MatthewRodriguez (Riftography)

-Her current exhibition, Shelltoe Systems: Litefeet Culture 2010–2025, is the first photography show to highlight the vibrant, Harlem-born and Uptown-cultivated street dance form known as Litefeet.
+Her solo exhibition, Shelltoe Systems: Litefeet Culture 2010–2025, is the first photography show to highlight the vibrant, Harlem-born and Uptown-cultivated street dance form known as Litefeet.
 Originating in the early 2000s, the term Litefeet was coined by street ball announcer, the Voice of Harlem; practiced as a social dance by a creative clique of young HBO (Harlem- Bronx only) cultural tastemakers and has since grown into a globally recognized street dance form.
 Shelltoe Systems situates Litefeet within the lineage of NYC’s Hip-Hop dance traditions, connecting it to Harlem youth culture and the social energy of Uptown’s recreational events.

 In her co-op consulting practice, Kut The Rug Institute, Lafotographeuse produces interdisciplinary projects that celebrate street and club dance culture and advises artists, cultural/art workers and educators who are shifting between careers, changing industries and/or engaging new marketplaces.